MehrsaM92/my-game-studio/README.md

-# Websites
+# 🌐 Websites

-A simple website for introducing useful websites.

-## About

-This website introduces useful websites for learning, programming, creating projects, and finding helpful resources.
+A simple and growing website that introduces useful websites and online tools for learning, programming, design, AI, and web development.

+## 📖 About

+**Websites** is a collection of useful websites that can help users learn new skills, create projects, write code, design content, use AI tools, and manage their websites.

-The website is being improved and updated over time, and more useful websites will be added in the future.
+The project is continuously being improved, and new websites and features will be added over time.

+## ✨ Features

+- 🔎 Search for websites by category or keyword
+- 📚 Educational resources
+- 💻 Programming and development tools
+- 🤖 AI tools
+- 🎨 Design platforms
+- 🌐 Web development resources
+- 📈 Website and SEO tools
+- 📱 Responsive design for different screen sizes

-## Technologies
+## 🛠️ Technologies

 - HTML
 - CSS
+- JavaScript

-## Status
+## 🚧 Status

+**Under Development**

-🚧 This website is still under development.
+The project is still being developed.

-More websites and features will be added soon!
+More useful websites, categories, and features will be added in future updates.

+## 🎯 Goal

+The goal of this project is to create a simple and useful collection of websites where users can quickly discover helpful online resources.

+## 👨‍💻 Project

+Created as a learning and web development project.

+⭐ If you find the project useful, consider giving it a star!